Ashok K. Goel is a Professor of Computer Science and Cognitive Science in the

 the Robotics and Intelligent Machines Center, the Center for 21st Century Universities, and the

-Ashok conducts research into human-centered computing, artificial intelligence and cognitive science, with a focus on computational design and creativity.
-The goals of his research are to model human creativity in practical tasks such as conceptual modeling and design of complex systems and to develop interactive tools for aiding people in creative tasks.
-His research posits analogical thinking, systems thinking, visual thinking, and meta-thinking as fundamental processes of design and creativity.
+Ashok conducts research into human-centered computing, artificial intelligence and cognitive science, with a focus on computational design, discovery, and creativity.
+The goals of his research are to understand human creativity in conceptual design of complex systems as well as scientific problem solving, to develop interactive tools for aiding people in such creative tasks, and to invent computational systems that are themselves creative.
+His research explores analogical thinking, systems thinking, visual thinking, and meta-thinking as fundamental processes of design, discovery and creativity.
 His current projects explore analogical

-reasoning in biologically inspired engineering design, visual reasoning on intelligence tests, and meta-reasoning in self-adaptive game-playing agents.
+thinking and systems thinking in biologically inspired engineering design, visual thinking on intelligence tests, and meta-thinking in game-playing agents.

-Another project focuses on learning about ecological systems in
+A related project focuses on systems thinking and meta-thinking in learning about ecological systems in

 middle school science and about biological systems in interdisciplinary education in biologically inspired design.